dermoumi/airmux/README.md

 even if you don't use the correct yaml multiline syntax.

 All commands are executed regardless of the exit status of the previous command.

+#### Note about on_exit and on_stop

+Airmux sets the `exit-empty` option to `off` globally when a project that has `on_exit` or `on_stop` commands is started, to prevent tmux from stopping the server when the last session is closed.

+This is done to guarentee that any `on_exit` or `on_stop` commands are executed even if the last remaining session is closed.

+Do note however, the `exit-empty` option only exists in tmux 2.7+, and there's no workaround for versions older than that.

 #### Window definition